neonithinar/Pdf-creation-using-python/README.md

 REQUIRED PACKAGES

-cv2 (OPEN CV)
+cv2 (OPEN CV),
-matplotlib.pyplot as plt
+matplotlib,
-numpy as np
+numpy,
-pdf2image
+pdf2image,
-img2pdf
+img2pdf,

 PLEASE NOTE THAT THIS IS JUST A CRUDE ATTEMPT FROM A FIRST TIME LEARNER